alex-glv/blog/content/fixed/about.md

 That said, I love reflecting.

-Write me on my email address "gulyayev.alex" at "gmail.com" to tell me about the things you hate and love.
+My email address is gulyayev.alex at gmail.com.
+Write to me to tell me about the things you hate and love, or the projects you are working on.